hawc2/text-analysis-with-python/README.md

 Vector space modeling, also known as word embedding models, is a more recent innovation in text mining, first inaugurated by Google releasing their algorithm, Word2Vec.
 Unlike topic modeling, [vector space modeling](http://bookworm.benschmidt.org/posts/2015-10-25-Word-Embeddings.html) allows you to explore the relationships between words in the same corpus.

 For this workshop, we'll be using [Gensim's Word2Vec algorithm](https://radimrehurek.com/gensim/auto_examples/tutorials/run_word2vec.html).
 To visualize the word embedding model, we'll be using the [Tensorflow Embedding Projector](https://projector.tensorflow.org/).
+For navigating the Tensorflow projector, this [cheatsheet](https://github.com/louishenrifranc/Tensorflow-Cheatsheet) is helpful.

 ## Sample Datasets